cnobile2012/bahai-calendar/docs/source/uhj_letters.rst

    equinox in the northern hemisphere.
-Thus, the Festival of Naw Rúz falls on the day on which the vernal equinox occurs, and that day, 1 Bahá, according to the Badí‘ calendar, starts at subset on 19 ‘Alá’ and ends at the following subset, which marks the beginning of 2 Bahá.
+Thus, the Festival of Naw Rúz falls on the day on which the vernal equinox occurs, and that day, 1 Bahá, according to the Badí‘ calendar, starts at subset on 19 ‘Alá’ and ends at the following sunset, which marks the beginning of 2 Bahá.

 .. seealso::